KanchanawongLab/SiLM/README.md

+Three folders are created.
+1:

-Manuel for using the SiLM analysis pipiline and CUDA code can be found in each folder
+Manuals for using the SiLM analysis pipeline and CUDA code are available in each folder.

-Public SiLM: GUI for calulating the theoratical intensity curves and CRLB in SiLM
+Public SiLM: A graphical user interface (GUI) for calculating theoretical intensity curves and the Cramér–Rao lower bound (CRLB) in SiLM.

 Hardware requirements
 The code are tested on a standard computer with CUDA 12.1 installed and properly configured.
 GPU supports CUDA 12.1